AbeKdm/ZumRailsTest/README.md

 - Cross-Origin Resource Sharing (CORS) enabled for all.
 - Integration with Swagger for API documentation.
 - Middleware for handling exceptions.
+- *Automapper* to map Core.Post to APIs' Post DTO object

 #### ZumRailsPosts.Common
 Common layer (\Helpers) for common utils and models such as MemoryCache helper and Post models

+Note - decided to remove Post model from Common, add one under Api Dto, other under Core.

 #### ZumRailsPosts.Core